-This show been rescheduled for Tuesday March 30, 2021.
-Ticketholders - there is nothing you need to do, your original tickets are valid for the new date and will be honored at the door.
+This show been rescheduled for 4/2/21.
+Ticketholders - there is nothing you need to do, your original tickets are valid for the 4/2/21 show and will be honored at the door.

 Dance Gavin Dance fully indulges the extremes of creativity.
 They mine the outer reaches of the rock music landscape with thrilling abandon.
 Their ambitious blend of heady progressive rock and post-hardcore became something uniquely their own.

 Dance Gavin Dance fans have streamed “We Own the Night” nearly 12 million times on Spotify alone, with staple catalog anthems “Chucky vs. the Giant Tortoise,” “Young Robot,” “Inspire the Liars,” and “Deception” accounting for another 30 million streams on top of that.
 Their albums regularly chart in the Billboard 200, each of the last three progressively higher than the last, from Top 40 to the Top 15.

 An international touring act for over a decade, Dance Gavin Dance has done Vans Warped Tour three times, toured with the likes of Underoath, A Day To Remember and Pierce The Veil, performed at major festivals, and headlined sold out club tours.

 Where most bands erroneously claim wholly distinct identities, Dance Gavin Dance truly defies categorization.
 The Sacramento based outfit possess the kind of artistic compass shared with broadminded but heavy metal and hardcore-punk rooted iconoclasts like The Mars Volta and Coheed & Cambria, but use it to diverge wildly, charting a new course that incorporates the melodic screamo of Thursday or Taking Back Sunday, with a taste of the earnest pop melancholy of Death Cab For Cutie.